Educational

 Always verify addresses server-side for security and accuracy.
 Client-side validation can be used for basic format checking and improved user experience, but should never replace server-side verification.
 Server-side verification protects your API keys, prevents tampering, ensures data integrity, and provides authoritative validation.
 A hybrid approach using client-side autocomplete with server-side verification offers the best user experience and data quality.

 Address verification reduces shipping costs by preventing failed deliveries and returns.
 Each failed delivery can cost $10-$30 in re-shipping fees and customer service overhead.
 By ensuring addresses are valid and deliverable before shipping, businesses can reduce failed delivery rates from 3-5% to under 1%.
-For a business shipping 50,000 orders monthly, this can result in annual savings of $180,000 or more.
+For high-volume shippers, these savings can add up to significant annual cost reductions.

 Ready to Implement Address Verification?

-Start verifying addresses with our powerful API.
+Start verifying addresses with the sthan.io API.
 Get 100 free lookups every month.